dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 # 1.5 Lists

-This section introduces lists, one of Python's basic objects for storing collections of data.

 ### Creating a List

-Use square brackets to create a list:
+Use square brackets to define a list:

 ```python
 names = [ 'Elwood', 'Jake', 'Curtis' ]